MehmetAzizYirik/HMD/README.md

 ## Running the Tests

-For the Generator class, a test class called Tes-Generator is built.
+For the Generator class, a test class called Test-Generator is built.
 This test class includes the tests of the main functions.
 The outputs of the the functions are tested based on the size ( or the length) of the expected output files.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/MehmetAzizYirik/HMD/blob/master/LICENSE) file for details